Upper middle class

-Higher education is one of the most distinguishing features of the upper middle class.

-In sociology, the upper middle class is the social group constituted by higher status members of the middle class, in contrast to the lower middle class.
-The exact definition is debated.
-Max Weber defined it as well-educated professionals with postgraduate degrees and comfortable incomes.
+In sociology, the upper-middle class is the social group constituted by higher status members of the middle class, in contrast to the lower middle class.
+The definition is debated.
+Max Weber controversially defined it as the group of professionals with postgraduate degrees, but most Americans and Europeans identify income, autonomy within work, and cultural privilege, as the primary determiners of class.
+The typical occupational tasks of upper-middle class individuals are conceptualizing and instruction.

-The American upper middle class is primarily defined by using income, education, and occupation; it consists mostly of white-collar professionals with above-average personal incomes and advanced educational degrees and also a higher degree of autonomy in their work.
-The main occupational tasks of upper-middle-class individuals tend to center on conceptualizing, consulting, and instruction.

-American upper middle class
+American upper-middle class

-The American middle class (and its subdivisions) is not a strictly defined concept across disciplines, as economists and sociologists do not agree on defining the term.
-In academic models, the term "upper middle class" applies to highly educated, salaried professionals whose work is largely self-directed.
-Many have postgraduate degrees, with educational attainment serving as the main distinguishing feature of this class.
-Household incomes commonly exceed $100,000.
-Professions for this class may include but are not limited to: physicians, lawyers, senior military officers, psychologists, certified public accountants, pharmacists, optometrists, financial planners, dentists, engineers, scientists, professors, architects, urban planners, civil service executives, civilian contractors, nurse practitioners, veterinarians, air traffic controllers, airline pilots, and businessmen.
+The definition of the American middle class (and its subdivisions) is contested.
+In academic models, the term "upper-middle class" applies to highly salaried professionals whose work enables above-average autonomy.
+Household incomes exceed $100,000.
+Professions for this class may include: judges, senior military officers, financial planners, engineers, professors, architects, airline pilots, and businessmen.

-The upper middle class has grown ... and its composition has changed.
+The upper-middle class has grown ... and its composition has changed.
 Increasingly salaried managers and professionals have replaced individual business owners and independent professionals.
-The key to the success of the upper middle class is the growing importance of educational certification ... its lifestyles and opinions are becoming increasingly normative for the whole society.
+The key to the success of the upper-middle class is the growing importance of educational certification ... its lifestyles and opinions are becoming increasingly normative for the whole society.
 It is in fact a porous class, open to people ... who earn the right credentials.